luccanog/stock-market/README.md

 3. Go to `localhost/graphql` end send request through the UI

+> NOTE: No need to run Kafka or DB locally, both services are hosted on Azure.

 ## About

-**Stock.Market.WebApi.GraphQL** - The main application where the graphql commands are going to be handle.
+* **Stock.Market.WebApi.GraphQL** - The main application where the graphql commands are going to be handle.

-**Stock.Market.HistoryFetcher** - Background service in charge of retrieving Nasdaq data and update the StockHistory.
+* **Stock.Market.HistoryFetcher** - Background service in charge of retrieving Nasdaq data and update the StockHistory.

-**Stock.Market.EventProcessor** - Background service which consumes Kafka events to Buy or Sell shares.
+* **Stock.Market.EventProcessor** - Background service which consumes Kafka events to Buy or Sell shares.

-**Stock.Market.Data** - Library with Entities, DBContext and Migrations.
+* **Stock.Market.Data** - Library with Entities, DBContext and Migrations.

-**Stock.Market.Common** - Library with shared code.
+* **Stock.Market.Common** - Library with shared code.

 ## GraphQL commands